nestjs/docs.nestjs.com/content/migration.md

 #### `@nestjs/graphql` package

-There might be some small differences in how your auto-generated schema file may look like (changed types order).
+There might be some small differences in how your auto-generated schema file looks like (changed types order).
 Also, if you use the schema-first approach, the automatically generated type definitions will change as there was a new `Nullable<T>` type introduced in the latest release.

 Also, all `HttpException` errors thrown from your resolvers will be now automatically mapped to the corresponding `ApolloError` instances, unless you set the `autoTransformHttpErrors` configuration property (in the options object you pass into the `GraphQLModule#forRoot()` method) to `false`.

+#### RxJS

+Make sure to upgrade to the latest version of the `rxjs` package (v7).